 Distribution service: With the distribution service, all certificates are distributed to the signers and made available to parties trusting the certificate, if permission is obtained for that from the signer.
 In addition, the service makes the certification authority's terms of use and all published data pertaining to certificate policies and certification practice statements available to the parties trusting the certificate.
-Population Register Centre delivers the data to a public directory.
 The directory service is a public Internet-based service which can be used to retrieve all organisation certificates granted by the certification authority and the certification authority's certificates and revocation list.
-The directory service is available at Idap://Idap.fineid.fi.
+The directory service is available at Ldap://ldap.fin-eid.fi.